-e) Noncurrent Portion of Trade Receivables - Decreased 6%

-The decrease was due mainly to the collection of maturing receivables during the period.

-f) AFS Financial Assets - Increased 37%

-The increase was due to the appreciation in the market value of these financial assets.

-g) Dividends Payable - Increased 100%.

-The unpaid dividends declared by the power companies caused the increase in this account.

-h) Accounts Payable and Accrued Expenses - Increased 19%

-The decrease is primarily due to the restructuring of a loan by the Parent Company and the condoned interest amounting to 83 million.

-i) Loans Payable - Decreased 74%.

-The decrease is due to payments of maturing portion during the period.

-j) Current portion and Long-term Debt - Increased 56%

-The increase in this account was due to the availment and drawdown of the remaining credit line of SPPC and WMPC.

-k) Customer's Deposit - Increased 110%.

-The additional deposits related to lot buyers and LTC locators during the period resulted to the increase in this account.

-l) Cumulative Translation Adjustments - Decreased 8%.

-The decrease was due to the translations of the US Dollar Functional Currency Financial Statements of the power company subsidiaries.

-ii.
+- f) Income Tax Payable - Increased 83% Timing of payments of income tax payable caused the increased of this account. - g) Current Portion and Long-term Debt - Increased 34% The increase in this account was due to the availment and drawdown of the remaining credit line of SPPC and WMPC as well as the additional loan obtained by the Parent Company from its major shareholder infused in the new power project. - h) Deferred Tax Liabilities - Decreased 17% The decrease was due mainly to the decrease in temporary difference between financial and tax reporting for the period. - i) Customer's Deposit - Increased 17%.
+The additional deposits related to lot buyers and LTC locators during the period resulted to the increase in this account. - j) Preferred Shares - Increased 100% The increase was due to the subscription by Alsons Corporation all the 5,500,000,000 preferred shares with par value of ₱0.01 per share, from unissued authorized preferred shares of the Company.
+Alsons Corporation paid ₱13,750,000 for the 25% subscription price of ₱55,000,000 - k) Other Reserves - Increased 45% The increase was due to the appreciation in the market value of AFS financial assets. - l) Cumulative Translation Adjustments - Increased 15%.
+The decrease was due to the translations of the US Dollar Functional Currency Financial Statements of the power company subsidiaries. - m) Noncontrolling Interest - Increased 31% The increase was due to its share in the income and the movement of translation adjustments during the period. - ii.
 Events that will trigger Direct or Contingent Financial Obligation that is material to the Company, including any default or acceleration of obligation.
 Some of the subsidiaries or affiliates of the Company are from time to time involved in routine litigation and various legal actions incidental to their respective operations.
-However, in the opinion of the Company's management, none of the legal matters in which its subsidiaries or affiliates are involved have material effect on the Company's financial condition and results of operations.
+However, in the opinion of the Company's management, none of the legal matters in which its subsidiaries or affiliates are involved have material effect on the Company's financial condition and results of operations. - iii.

-iii.
 Material Off-Balance Sheet Transactions, Arrangements, Obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period.